Vehicle Registration Offences

 - A “registrable vehicle” includes almost any mode of transport on wheels that is propelled or assisted by a motor that forms part of the vehicle.

-It is a defence to ‘drive unregistered vehicle’ if the vehicle being operated falls within one of the three categories specifically exempt by the RMS from registration.
-These are:-
+It is a defence to the charge if the vehicle being operated falls within one of the three categories specifically exempt by Transport for NSW from registration.

 Electric Power-Assisted Pedal Cycles